luontola/specsy/documentation.md

 Executing Tests Only in Some Environments
 -----------------------------------------

 Since in Specsy every spec is a closure, it is very easy to customize how individual specs are run.
-For example, let's say that some of the tests require Java 7 to be able to run.
-You can write a helper method such as the `worksOnlyOnJava7` in [EnvironmentFilterExampleSpec], as shown below, and mark/surround the closures of affected specs with it.
+For example, let's say that some of the tests require Java 8 to be able to run.
+You can write a helper method such as the `worksOnlyOnJava8` in [EnvironmentFilterExampleSpec], as shown below, and mark/surround the closures of affected specs with it.

 <pre class="brush: scala">
-@RunWith(classOf[Specsy])
+@RunVia(classOf[Specsy])
-class EnvironmentFilterExampleSpec extends Spec {
+class EnvironmentFilterExampleSpec extends ScalaSpecsy {

   "This test is run every time" >> {
     // Test code...
   }

-  "This test is run only under Java 7 and greater" >> worksOnlyOnJava7 {
+  "This test is run only under Java 8 and greater" >> worksOnlyOnJava8 {
     // Test code...
-For example something which does custom class loading
+For example something which uses the new Date and Time API (JSR-310)
-    // and requires the URLClassLoader.close() method which was added in Java 7.
+    // which should be included in Java 8
   }

-  // This can also be used at the top level, if many/all tests work only on Java 7.
+  // This can also be used at the top level, if many/all tests work only on Java 8.
-  // Just surround all tests and variable/field declarations into a closure. worksOnlyOnJava7 {
+  // Just surround all tests and variable/field declarations into a closure. worksOnlyOnJava8 {

-    "This requires Java 7" >> {
+    "This requires Java 8" >> {
       // Test code...
     }
-    "This also requires Java 7" >> {
+    "This also requires Java 8" >> {
       // Test code...
     }
   }

-  private def worksOnlyOnJava7(closure: => Unit) {
+  private def worksOnlyOnJava8(closure: => Unit) {
-    if (isJava7) {
+    if (isJava8) {
       closure
     }
   }

-  private def isJava7: Boolean = {
+  private def isJava8: Boolean = {
     try {
-      classOf[URLClassLoader].getMethod("close")
+      Class.forName("javax.time.calendar.LocalDate")
       true
     } catch {
-      case e: NoSuchMethodException => false
+      case e: ClassNotFoundException => false
     }
   }
 }